-The request, in a statement from the president's office on Wednesday, came a day after police questioned former President Yameen Abdul Gayoom over alleged illegal financial transactions for a third time.
+The statement from the Maldives president's office Wednesday comes a day after police questioned ex-President Yameen Abdul Gayoom over alleged illegal financial transactions for a third time.

-The commission was established by new President Ibrahim Mohamed Solih when he assumed office in November, in keeping with his electoral pledge of a clean government and to investigate alleged misdeeds of Yameen's administration.
-Solih defeated Yameen in elections in September.
+The commission was established by new President Ibrahim Mohamed Solih when he assumed office in November, after defeating Yameen in elections.